wmfs/tymly/README.md

 Here we have an ___empty___ [Lerna](https://github.com/lerna/lerna)-powered [monorepo](https://medium.com/@maoberlehner/monorepos-in-the-wild-33c6eb246cb9).
 By following the instructions below, it's possible to automatically fill the empty `/blueprints`, `/packages` and `/plugins` directories with the freshest Tymly code from https://github.com/wmfs.

-* __Subsequent synchronization attempts will update the locally cloned repos as necessary, and clone anything new that's become available.__
+* __Subsequent synchronization attempts will update local repos as necessary, and clone anything new that's become available.__

 # Environment